Here's what the steps look like to learn Python in the best way possible:

 But, now you have spent so much time exploring this error, you are less likely to make this error in the future.

-Don't give up on errors.
-It's okay to not understand errors; that's a sign you are progressing and trying something new.
-Google your issues and interact with online communities.
+Don’t give up on errors.
+It’s okay to not understand new errors as they show up — that’s a sign you’re making progress and trying something new.

 Programiz Recommends

-While fixing errors, don't just directly jump to finding solutions.
-Spend a minimum of 5 minutes trying to solve the error on your own.
-This way, you will at least understand the error message.
+While fixing errors, don’t just directly jump to finding solutions.
+Spend at least 5 minutes solving it on your own.
+This way, you’ll at least understand the error message.

 Step 4: Get an Internship or a Job as Early as Possible

-At some point, you have to start working on real work and real projects that people pay to use.
+You have to aim to start working on real work, real projects that people pay to use as soon as you can.

-So, try to get an internship or job as early as possible.
-Early jobs will help you speed up your learning because:
+So, try to get an internship or a job as early as possible.
+They will speed up your learning because:

-As an employee, you will be working on real projects that will help you understand how coding works in real life.
+As an employee, you’ll be working on real projects that help you understand how coding works in real life.

 1. Build your portfolio

-While storing your projects, add information like things you learned and things you tried while building the project.
+While storing your projects, add information about the things you learned and tried while building the project.
+Information like this will validate your projects and make them look authentic.

 2. Gain Certification